Skip to content

 Strategy

-Most proposed AI initiatives fail a straight-faced ROI read.
-Better to find out now than in Q4.
+Most fail an honest ROI read — better to know now than in Q4.

 Build